Leafwing-Studios/fop-rules/docs/character-options/species/awakened.md

 **Climbing:** You can climb walls and ceilings without needing to make an Athletics skill check.
 You only need to spend ¼ of your movement to change height tiers.

-**Rebound:** You may stand from prone by spending only 5 feet of movement.
+**Rebound:** You may stand from prone by spending only 1 tile of movement.
 You have resistance to physical damage taken due to falling.

 ## Flyer